rafaatasso/DankiCode_Project02_LandingPageCena/README.md

 To see the whole project, [click here](https://cursos.dankicode.com/campus/curso-front-end-completo/projeto-2-estudo-e-proposta).

-This project will start with mobile first.
+This project started with mobile first.

-To see who it is just [click here](https://landingpagecena.netlify.app/).
+To see who it is [click here](https://landingpagecena.netlify.app/).